DannyAllegrezza/learn-go/README.md

   * `func main() { ... }`

 Program execution begins by initializing the `main` package and then invoking the function `main()`.
 When that function invocation returns, the program exits.
 It does not wait for other (non-main) goroutines to complete.

+### Day 2

+I've been finding the official Go resources to be the most informative.
+Their website covers beginner to advanced topics.
+Overall, learning Go has been a mostly painless transition based on my existing language experience.